chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ` `curl -k -X GET "<https://localhost:9200/_cat/indices/*?v=true&s=index&pretty>" -u admin:admin (Another way to check es.
 Check that all the indices is green or not)

+# Watch for a message about Elasticsearch going from RED to GREEN
+` `journalctl -u hab-sup -f | grep 'automate-ha-elasticsearch'

 Configure Automate to handle external Elasticsearch backups

 Create a automate.toml file on the provisioning server